changli3/ml-mxnet/README.md

 cd ml-mxnet
 ./start-servers
 ```
-Need to wait about five minutes the first you start the servers.
+You need to wait about five minutes the first you start the servers.
 ### Step 5.
-Test with provide image files
+Test with provided images
 Now open another another SSH terminal to the VM, run the following commands to test -
 ```
 cd ~/ml-mxnet